Frequently Asked Questions

 When will I know how much aid I have been offered?

-If you have submitted your FAFSA by the March 1 priority deadline and have been formally accepted by Admissions, you will receive an “estimated” financial aid offer notification.
+Students must submit their FAFSA to the University of New Haven and be formally accepted by Admissions to receive a financial aid offer notification.
 The offer will provide all the details of your financial aid.
-Students selected for a process called "Verification" must submit additional documents to the Financial Aid Office.
-For those students, a final offer will be made once all required documentation has been submitted.
-Your estimated offer may be subject to change if the documentation you provide indicates a significant change from the information originally reported on your FAFSA.
+The Financial Aid Office will notify students by email if additional documents must be submitted to complete their financial aid file.
+Your financial aid offer may be subject to change if the documentation you provide indicates a significant change from the information originally reported on your FAFSA.

 -